K7king/diego-dev-notes/proposals/measuring_performance.md

 ### Performance Tuning Comments

-1. Change the HA Proxy to store logs on /var/vcap/sys/log instead of /var/log - Set ha_proxy.log_to_file to be true
+1. Set the `ha_proxy.log_to_file` property to true in the manifest.
+This makes the HA Proxy store logs on `/var/vcap/sys/log` instead of `/var/log`.
-1. Validate size of Influxdb VM during larger runs seems CPU bound
+1. Validate size of Influxdb VM during larger runs--it seems CPU-bound.
-1. Validate size of Perf VM during larger runs as Disk can fill due to logs and results
+1. Validate size of Perf VM during larger runs as disk can fill due to logs and results.